koreader/koreader-base/README.md

 The code also features a device emulation.
 You need SDL headers and library for this.
 It allows to develop on a standard PC and saves precious development time.
-It might also compose the most unfriendly desktop PDF reader, depending on your view.
+It might also create a suboptimal desktop PDF viewer, depending on your view.

 If you are using Fedora Core Linux, run `yum install SDL2 SDL2-devel`.